oracle/bpftune/src/README.md

 ```
 #include <libbpftune.h>
 ```
-     ...and contain init() function which initializes sysctl tunables from a table of descriptions (see tcp_buffer_tuner.c).
-Declaring sysctl tunables allows us to catch admin-driven changes which force us to disable the tuner to avoid colliding with the admin intent.

    - tuner_name_tuner.h containing common definitions for bpf/userspace;
      examples of these are enumerated values covering tunable and